Every transformation is disjoint from almost every IET: Proof of Theorem

-Before proving Proposition \ref{good} we provide the following lemmas: \begin{lem} Any $|C_{max}|$ can be shared by at most $O(|C_{max}|^{d-1}))$ different acceptable matrices. \end{lem} \begin{proof} By Lemma \ref{r acceptable} each $C_{max}$ corresponds to at most $r$ acceptable pairs.
-By induction on $d$, $O(R^{d-1})$ different $d$-columns have the sum of their entries equal to $R$. \end{proof} \begin{lem} (Veech) If $M$ is a matrix given by Rauzy-Veech induction, then $\measure(M\Delta_d)=c_{\mathfrak{R}} \underset{i=1}{\overset{d}{\Pi}} |C_i(M)|^{-1}$. \end{lem} This is \cite[equation 5.5]{ietv}.
-An immediate consequence of it is that any $\nu$ balanced Rauzy-Veech matrix $M$ has $\measure(M\Delta_d) \leq c_{\mathfrak{R}} \nu^{d-1} C_{max}^{-d}$.
-As a result of the two previous lemmas we obtain: \begin{lem} The \measure -measure of IETs that have acceptable pairs with the same $|C_{max}|$ is $O(|C_{max}|^{-1})$. \end{lem} \begin{proof}[Proof of Proposition \ref{good}] By Lemma \ref{estimate} and the fact that $A$ has density 1, the measure of IETs with an acceptable matrix whose largest column has its sum in $P_{i_0} \backslash A$ goes to zero as $i_0$ goes to infinity.
-Therefore, by Proposition \ref{rig} almost every IET has an $\epsilon$ rigidity time in $A$.
-In fact, almost every IET has an $\epsilon$ rigidity time in $P_i \cap A$ for a positive upper density set of $i$. \end{proof} \begin{rem} To be explicit, Proposition \ref{rig} shows that for any sequence of density 1 $A$, and any $\epsilon>0$, for almost every IET the integer $N$ in \cite[Part I, Theorem 1.4]{metric} can be chosen from $A$. \end{rem}
+Before proving Proposition \ref{good} we provide the following lemmas. \begin{lem} There exists $b \in \mathbb{R}$ such that for any $n \in \mathbb{N}$, \end{lem} \begin{rem} The constant $b$ depends only on our Rauzy class $\mathfrak{R}$.
+It is not claimed that for every $n \in \mathbb{N}$ there exists an acceptable matrix $M$ with $|C_{max}(M)|=n$. \end{rem} \begin{proof} By Lemma \ref{r acceptable} each column $C$ can be $|C_{max}(M)|$ for at most $r^2$ different acceptable matrices $M$.
+By induction on $d$, $O(n^{d-1})$ different $d$-columns with non-negative integer entries have the sum of their entries equal to $n$. \end{proof} \begin{lem} (Veech) If $M$ is a matrix given by Rauzy-Veech induction, then \end{lem} This is \cite[equation 5.5]{ietv}.
+An immediate consequence of it is that any $\nu$ balanced Rauzy-Veech matrix $M$ has $\measure(M_{\Delta}) \leq c_{\mathfrak{R}} \nu^{d-1} |C_{max}(M)|^{-d}$.
+The previous two lemmas give the following result. \begin{lem} The \measure -measure of IETs that have acceptable pairs with the same $|C_{max}|$ is at most $O(|C_{max}|^{-1})$. \end{lem} \begin{proof}[Proof of Proposition \ref{good}] By Lemma \ref{estimate} and the fact that $A$ has density 1, Therefore, Proposition \ref{rig} implies that for any $\epsilon>0$, almost every IET has an acceptable $\epsilon$ rigidity time in $A$.
+In fact, almost every IET has an $\epsilon$ rigidity time in $P_i \cap A$ for a positive upper density set of $i$. \end{proof} \begin{rem} To be explicit, Proposition \ref{rig} shows that for any sequence A with density 1, and any $\epsilon>0$, for almost every IET the integer $N$ in Veech's Theorem \ref{v rig} can be chosen from $A$. \end{rem}